-The length of the event varies from year to year.
 Amazon's first annual Prime Day was genuinely a "one day only" event; it lasted 24 hours, as per its name.
 But as Prime Day grew in popularity, Amazon extended the hours to allow for longer sale times and more shopping opportunities.
-Last year, Amazon Prime Day 2018 was the longest one yet, offering six more hours of shopping time than the previous year.
+Last year’s Prime Day was a full two-day event and you can expect another 48 hours of shopping this year.

 In short, yes.
 Amazon Prime Day deals will only be accessible to those who are subscribed to Amazon Prime.

 That said, there is a trick you can use to access Prime Day deals without shelling out the $119 subscription fee.
 Amazon offers a free 30-day trial to any user who hasn't yet tried Prime; this will allow the user access to free two-day shipping, Prime Video, Prime Music, and Kindle's Lending Library — plus all the perks and savings of Prime Day.
 As long as your free trial overlaps with the event, you'll be able to access the deals for free.
 You can then cancel Amazon Prime at any point during your first 30 days, and you won't be charged the subscription fee.

 Once the trial ends, you'll be automatically charged for the service, which is $119 per year or $59 for students; you can also opt for monthly payments of $12.99.